ro0oro9997/MechanicalArm_Database/README.md

 - Seperated Controle Pages:
 	- Base_Controles.html: Controles for base movment
 	- Engines_Controles.html: Controles for engines movments
-- Combined_Controles.html: The main page with the base and engines controles
+- Combined_Controles.html: The main page with the base and engines controles with IBM Watson Chatbot
 - databaseConnect.php: PHP file containing the database connection and controles
 - Robot_Database.sql: SQL file containing the database of name robot that has all the tables and rows needed shown in "Robot_ERD.png"
 - Robot_ERD.png: Containing the diagram for the robot database